tbroadley/assert_matches_snapshot/README.md

 `assert_matches_snapshot` takes one argument: a string that is used to distinguish snapshots from each other.
 This string should be unique across all tests for a controller-action combination.

 To overwrite the snapshots, set the environment variable `OVERWRITE_SNAPSHOTS=true` before running your test command.
+For example, in a Linux environment:

+    $ OVERWRITE_SNAPSHOTS=true rails test

 ## Development